cameronwp/hurtlingthrough.space/src/pages/posts/20210226-our-story-so-far--getting-admitted-to-mit/index.md

 was both the teacher in the middle of the process and an engineer writing curricula.

-Here are a few random sample videos from the classes I helped make.
+Here are a few random sample videos from the classes I helped teach.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/-FGtzWQWrMs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 _This redwood video was me trying to channel my inner Carl Sagan._